 Pecan snowball cookies are the classic shortbread Christmas cookies you remember from your childhood.
 Add nuts or chocolate chips for a yummy treat.

 I remember pecan snowball cookies at my grandparents house each year.
-Reminding me of a shortbread cookie but packed with chocolate chips or crushed nuts, they were my favorite dessert.
-We decided to make them together this year and my girls loved them too. (affiliate links present)
+Reminding me of a shortbread cookie but packed with chocolate chips or crushed nuts, they were my favorite quick easy dessert recipes. (affiliate links present)

-- Have you tried these yet??
+- Have you tried this version of homemade shortbread cookies yet??
 Or maybe you’re looking for a new and easy Christmas cookie to bake this year.
 This might be the one!

 Ingredients you will need:

 - Room temperature butter

 - buy an extra bag to make our pecan shortbread bars too

 - Powdered sugar